Pricing, Products, and Refund Policy

 What are the IRS rules regarding owning livestock, cattle, or racehorses in my Self-Directed IRA account?

-As long as you remain "at arm's length" and refrain from engaging from prohibited transactions, you can invest in animals and farmland with your Rocket Dollar account.
+As long as you remain "at arm's length" and refrain from engaging in prohibited transactions, you can invest in animals and farmland with your Rocket Dollar account.

 Livestock can be a profitable investment and is a popular Self-Directed investment in farming communities and Rocket Dollar's home state of Texas.
 Be sure to properly categorize all ownership documents of each animal within your IRA.